-In response to requests for academic recognition of registered apprenticeship training, Thaddeus Stevens College of Technology (TSCT) provides a Technical Studies-Machining Technology Associate in Applied Science Degree.
-This degree recognizes the goals, general principles and procedures of registered apprenticeship training.
-The Technical Studies-Machining Technology AAS degree is designed to support lifelong learning and accelerate the achievement of individual career goals.
-Transferability of the Technical Studies portion of the AAS degree to four-year institutions will be based on the accepting institution's policies.
+In response to requests for academic recognition of registered apprenticeship training, Thaddeus Stevens College of Technology (TSCT) provides a technical studies-machining technology associate of applied science (AAS) degree.
+This degree recognizes the goals, general principles, and procedures of registered apprenticeship training.
+The technical studies-machining technology AAS degree is designed to support lifelong learning and accelerate the achievement of individual career goals.
+Transferability of the technical studies portion of the AAS degree to four-year institutions will be based on the policies of the accepting institution.